nobleworkshop/fxpro/readme.md

 - [ ] hover effect for lins buttons and others
 - [ ] make preloader
 - [ ] all transition in one mixin
+- [ ] check design on tablet width

 ### How to run this project